 Loading...

-Course Description
+Programming Description

 There are many ceremonies apart of Indigenous cultures that occur throught the year, seasons, or for specific purposes that relate to certain events, periods of life, and more.
 Broadly, these ceremonies differ between First Nations, Metis, and Inuit and have been practiced and passed down for many generations.
 Even more specific, ceremonies can vary depending on the specific Nation, community, or clan.